Attendance & Absences

 - Contacting us to let us know if your child is going to be absent and explaining the reason for the absence

 It is essential that you contact the school office on the first day of your child’s absence and inform the staff of the reason for your child being away from school.
-If we do not hear from you by 9.30am on the first day of absence, you will be contacted by the school by telephone.
-It is important to keep your contact details up to date with us.
+If we do not hear from you by 9.30am on the first day of absence, you will be contacted by the school by telephone or email.
+It is important to keep your contact details up to date with us including emergency contact details.